 Fear of doing the wrong thing can affect interactions between people with and without disabilities.
-Review the TEAM Belong handouts, Guidelines for Clergy, Ushers and Lay Leaders on pages 39 and 40 of this handbook and How You Can Make a Difference on page 81, to familiarize yourself with basic disability etiquette.
+Review the TEAM Belong handouts, Know Your Disability Etiquette on pages 39 and 40 of this handbook and How You Can Make a Difference on page 81, to familiarize yourself with basic disability etiquette.
 Then use the suggestions below to help overcome fears and raise comfort levels when interacting with people of different abilities.